-Decision-making; the PER is drawn up by the faculty for each degree programme:

-This PER of Safety and Security Management degree programme including the Education Programme Plan have been laid down by the dean of the faculty (name of faculty), to which the degree programme belongs.
+Decision-making; the PER is drawn up by the faculty for each degree programme: This PER of the Sport Studies - International Sport Management degree programme including the Education Programme Plan have been laid down by the dean of the faculty Health, Nutrition and Sports, to which the degree programme belongs.
 The PER and the Education Programme Plan apply for the duration of an academic year; the Programme Framework is a multi-year document.
 A PER from the previous academic year is no longer valid in the new academic year; unless the PER determines otherwise.
 Transitional measures are provided in the event of changes for current students compared to the previous academic year.
 These transitional measures will be described separately in each PER.